Am I A Good Assistant?

-Use this assessment for assistants as a tool to measure your skill level.
+Use this assessment for executive and administrative assistants as a tool to measure your skill level.

 Several years ago I was preparing for my first annual review with my new executive, Joan Burge, Founder and CEO of Office Dynamics International.
 I wanted to be ready for anything when we sat down together to discuss my progress and my skill set as her Chief Executive Assistant.